chuvanan/rdatatable-cookbook/README.md

 `dplyr` and `ggplot2` has 3.1k and 4.1k stars respectively (`data.table` , by
 the way, has been starred 2.1k times).

-My aim is to increase the reach of `R` in general and `data.table` in particular, especially to beginners.
+This project is my attempt is to increase the reach of `R` in general and `data.table` in particular, especially to beginners.
 I try my best to keep the work of Julia as original as possible and also providing more detailed explanation or good practice if needed.
 Of course, any mistake is mine.

 ## table of contents